UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning: Experimental Results

 \subsection{Experimental Setup}

-We perform the experiments with three widely-used image classification benchmark datasets, with 10 classes each: MNIST \citep{lecun2010mnist}, Fashion-MNIST \citep{xiao2017/online}, and CIFAR10 \citep{Krizhevsky09learningmultiple}.
-The datasets are well-known datasets that do not contain any personally identifiable information or offensive content.

-We make use of the models used in \citep{he_model_2019} consisting of several convolutional and fully connected layers, with ReLU and sigmoid activations.
-To keep the discussion of the attack independent of the DNN specifics, we describe the detailed architectures in the Supplementary Material.
+We first test our attacks, comparing them with related attacks and also against the defensive mechanism described previously, with widely-used image classification benchmark datasets: MNIST \citep{lecun2010mnist}, Fashion-MNIST \citep{xiao2017/online}, and CIFAR10 \citep{Krizhevsky09learningmultiple}.
+Testing against the distance correlation defense, we limit ourselves to MNIST and Fashion-MNIST due to the significant training overhead caused by the DCOR term in larger models.
+We use various models consisting of several convolutional and dense layers, described in more detail in the Appendix.

-We train the original client model using the entire training partition of the datasets, and test the clone model's performance using the test partition of the respective datasets.
-We pick our sample sets from the test sets of the respective datasets.
-Each sample set contains one instance of each class, for a total of 10 examples.
+We train the original client model using the entire training partition of the datasets, and test the clone model's performance using their test partitions.
 We perform no post-processing on the estimated inputs.
-For the sake of brevity, and taking into account that late splits defy the efficient outsourcing purpose of SplitNN, we conduct the experiments for the first six possible layer splits for MNIST and Fashion-MNIST, and the first eight possible layer splits for CIFAR10.
+For the sake of brevity, and taking into account that late splits defy the efficient outsourcing purpose of SplitNN, we conduct the experiments for the first six possible layer splits.

 For the model inversion loss function (Equation \ref{eq:input_objective}), we set the TV coefficient $\lambda$ to be 0.1 for the first three split layers, and 1 for the rest.
 We use the Adam optimizer \citep{kingma_adam_2017} with a learning rate of $0.001$ to perform the gradient descent updates.